catseye/Maxixe/doc/Examples.md

 ### Proof by Contradiction ###

 If we assume p and show that it leads to a contradiction, we can then infer ¬p.
-If we can use proof by contradiction, we can derive Modus Tollens.
+We can use proof by contradiction to try to derive Modus Tollens:

     given
         Modus_Ponens            = impl(P, Q) ; P |- Q